freemindlabsinc/FreeMindLabs.KernelMemory.Elasticsearch/content/IMemoryDbArticle.md

 Task DeleteIndexAsync(string index, CancellationToken ancellationToken)
 ```

-Here are some consideration on the arguments of those methods:
+The methods are pretty self-explanatory, but here are some consideration on the arguments of those methods:

 - **index**: is the name of the index/collection to create.
 The name is unique and can be case sensitive in some vector databases.
 Pay attention when picking names for your indices.
+Elasticsearch has some [restrictions on index names](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-create-index.html#indices-create-api-path-params).

 - **vectorSize**: the size of the vectors to be stored in the index/collection.
 The size of the vectors is determined by the vectorization algorithm used to convert text into vectors.
   - [OpenAI](https://www.openai.com) uses vectors with 1536 dimentiones.